February 15, 2014 through June 15, 2014

-This exhibit was put together with assistance from the West Capital Raceway Alumni Association.
+This exhibit was curated with assistance from the Sacramento Electric Vehicle Association (SacEV).

 Make A Move: Innovations that Created the Automobile